lpereira/hardinfo/README.md

 - cd build
 - cmake ..
 - make package   (Creates package so you do not polute your distro and it can be updated by distro releases)
-- sudo apt install ./hardinfo-VERSION-DISTRO-MACHINE.deb  (See output from make package)
+- sudo apt install ./hardinfo-VERSION-DISTRO-MACHINE.deb  (See output from make package or use TAB)
 - sudo apt install lm-sensors sysbench lsscsi mesa-utils dmidecode udisks2 xdg-utils
 - hardinfo

-NOTE: If make package fails use make install

 **Fedore/Centos/RedHat/Rocky/Alma/Oracle**
 * NOTE: Centos 7 needs epel-release and cmake3 instead of cmake - use cmake3 instead of cmake